bergerx/kubectl-status/CONTRIBUTING.md

     - `kubectl krew version` (only if you installed using krew)
 - Try to include the output with the `-v 5` flag, also try to include the un-truncated response yamls (`kubectl get -o yaml ...`) for individual resources as they greatly help us to understand the issue.
-  Please dont forget to mask any sensitive values.
+  Please don't forget to mask any sensitive values.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.